saud4866/BTC-Price-Prediction-using-cuML/README.md

 ## 📊 Performance Metrics

 ### ✅ Random Forest (cuML)
+The Mean Squared Error of 71,194,427.06 reflects an average prediction deviation consistent with the high volatility and scale of Bitcoin prices, and is considered reasonable within this forecasting context.

 | Metric                | Value          |
 |----------------------|----------------|
 | Mean Squared Error   | 71,194,427.06  |